(Read about our ratings)

 In case it wasn’t clear, I really liked the Edifier NeoBuds S earphones.
 They were regularly the pair I grabbed when heading out and about.
-I loved their sound, was impressed by their noise canceling, plus they’re reasonably priced.
-I wish they played a touch louder, and were a little easier to use, but neither of these aspects are a dealbreaker in my book.
+I loved their sound and was impressed by their noise canceling, plus they’re reasonably priced.
+I wish they played a touch louder and were a little easier to use, but neither of these aspects is a dealbreaker in my book.

 - Smartphone: Google Pixel 5.